 Red wine vinegar is made from, you guessed it, red wine that has been fermented into a sharp, tangy vinegar.
 Despite being made from red wine, red wine vinegar doesn’t contain any alcohol (the alcohol is converted into acetic acid during fermentation).
 It’s often aged in wooden barrels, similar to red wine itself, allowing it to develop deeper, more complex flavors

-- Flavor Profile: Sharp, tangy, and fruity, with robust acidity reminiscent of red wine.
+- Flavour Profile: Sharp, tangy, and fruity, with robust acidity reminiscent of red wine.

 - Must-Try Recipe: Tangy Red Wine Vinaigrette: Whisk together 3 parts olive oil, 1 part red wine vinegar, a pinch of salt, pepper, and a touch of Dijon mustard.
 Perfect for green salads or roasted vegetables.